holbiejlln/holbertonschool-shell/loops_conditions_and_parsing/README.md

 # Best School Script

-This Bash script prints "Best School" 10 times using a `while` loop.
+This Bash script prints "Best School" 10 times using a `until` loop.

 ## How to Run